Missing Money and Market-Based Adequacy in Deeply Decarbonized Power Systems with Long-Duration Energy Storage: Results

 \subsection{CM impacts on prices and LDES net revenues}

-Introduction of CM affects energy prices and LDES revenues.
+Introducing a capacity market affects energy prices and LDES revenues.
 Table \ref{TAB:PriceCostMetrics} contains consumer cost and price volatility metrics.
 Tighter emission limits raise energy costs.
-Due to price caps and payments through CMs, energy prices in E+CM are lower by 15–30 \$/MWh compared to EOM, but capacity procurement costs, passed to consumers, offset these savings.
-Thus, consumer costs are similar in EOM and E+CM, indicating no extra financial burden for the CM.\footnote{Administrative and transaction costs, which could marginally impact overall costs, are not considered in this analysis.} CMs also lower energy price volatility, though this effect diminishes with stricter emission limits.
+Due to price caps and payments through CMs, energy prices in \textit{E+CM} are lower by 15–30 \$/MWh compared to \textit{EOM VOLL}, but capacity procurement costs, passed to consumers, offset these savings.
+Thus, consumer costs are similar in \textit{EOM VOLL} and \textit{E+CM}, indicating no extra financial burden for the CM.\footnote{Administrative and transaction costs, which could marginally impact overall costs, are not considered in this analysis.} CMs also lower energy price volatility, though this effect diminishes with stricter emission limits.

 LDES breaks even on average but not annually, as value accrues during rare scarcity events.
 Fig. \ref{FIG:NetRevenueDistribution} shows the annual net revenue distributions for LDES.
 In all cases, the distribution is highly positively skewed, with more than half of the outcomes reflecting annual losses, but a few extreme cases of very high profits.
 For cases with tighter emission limits, the CM proves highly effective in reducing both net revenue volatility and the positive skewness, which is an essential consideration for risk-averse investors.
 However, this stabilising effect weakens as emission constraints tighten.